moomoolive/pomdoro_timer/README.md

 A simple and intuitive pomodoro timer web/desktop app - built with Vuejs, Bootstrap, Fontawesome, and Electron.

-Start using the app by visiting this (https://pomotimer.site/).
+Start using the app by visiting: https://pomotimer.site/.

 Download the Desktop App by visiting the website and clicking 'Download Desktop App', or you can clone this repo and build the app yourself via cli.